activecollab/activecollab-feather-sdk/README.md

 # PHP SDK for ActiveCollab 5 and 6 API

-This is a simple PHP library that makes communication with [Active Collab API](https://developers.activecollab.com/api-documentation/index.html) easy.
+This is a simple PHP library that makes communication with [ActiveCollab API](https://developers.activecollab.com/api-documentation/index.html) easy.

 ## Installation